MPI-Dortmund/pymissense/README.md

 pymissense Q9UQ13 out --maxacid 200 --pdbpath 7upi.pdb
 ```

-Note that the displayed only the first 200 amino acids in the plots and showed the pathogencity in the experimental PDB `7upi`.
+Note that they displayed only the first 200 amino acids in the plots and showed the pathogencity with the experimental PDB `7upi`.

 ## Contributions